 Phases out GSEP filings after December 31, 2024

-Proposed by: LEAN/NCLC
+Proposed by: LEAN, NCLC

 Proposal Statement: We proposed an end to special cost recovery under GSEP.
 This date is a proposal in the alternative, so that if special cost recovery is not ended immediately, it would at least be ended by no later than Dec.
 31, 2024.
 This was intended to apply to the cost recovery filings only.
 If special cost recovery is removed entirely from the GSEP statute, this provision will not be needed.
 Please see Part Two of this document for additional comments.